CartoDB/dataservices-api/doc/quota_information.md

 SELECT COUNT(*) FROM {tablename} WHERE {street_name_column} IS NOT NULL;
 ```

-Result: here's a sample result of 10000 records:
+Result: Here is a sample result of 10000 records.

 ```
  count